MangaiT/MangaiT/README.md

 - 👋 Hey there!
-This Maggy's Git profile!
+This is Maggy's Git profile!
 - ⚡️ Maggy is interested in Big data stuff
 - 🌱 She is a Staff Customer Operations Engineer in Cloudera
 - 📚 She reads novels in the free time